magsol/countdown-mastobot/README.md

  1. Install [conda](https://docs.conda.io/en/latest/) or [mamba](https://mamba.readthedocs.io/en/latest/)
  2. Run `conda create -f environment.yml`
- 3. Activate the environment with `conda activate countdown-mastobot`

 Next, edit the `mastobot.sh` and add your Mastodon credentials to the file (the ones you obtained in "0: Prerequisites" above).